MS in Law

 Online Payment Option

-To pay your bill online, visit the Student Administrative Services website and click on “Billing and Finances,” then select “Online Bill Payments.”
+To pay your bill online, visit the Enrollment Services website and click on “Billing and Finances,” then select “Online Bill Payments.”

 Phone: 413-796-2080 or 800-325-1122, ext.
 2080

 Due to the intensive and rigorous programming for the MS in Law program, academic policies will mirror the Law School Student Handbook unless noted otherwise.
-The Associate Dean, in consultation with the professor, shall have final authority on all academic policies regarding the MS in Law program.
+The Associate Dean for Academic Affairs, in consultation with the professor, shall have final authority on all academic policies regarding the MS in Law program.